-- 2. Time Frame for Investigation and Resolution.
-SAIC will endeavor to complete the investigation and resolution of a report of Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking as promptly as possible.
-As a general matter, SAIC strives to complete its investigation and resolution (excluding any appeal) of this type of report within sixty (60) calendar days; however, the time frame for resolution of any particular report will depend on a variety of factors, such as the complexity of the investigation and the severity and extent of the alleged conduct.
-In addition, if there is a parallel criminal investigation or if the process occurs partially during school breaks, the time needed for investigation and resolution may exceed sixty (60) days.
-If the School determines that it must extend the time frame for investigation and resolution of a report, it will provide written notice to the Complainant and the Respondent of the revised time frame. - 3.
-Advisors.
+2. Time Frame for Investigation and Resolution.
+AIC will endeavor to complete the investigation and resolution of a report of Sexual Assault, Domestic Violence, Dating Violence, and/ or Stalking as promptly as possible.
+As a general matter, AIC strives to complete its investigation and resolution (excluding any appeal) of this type of report within ninety (90) calendar days; however, the time frame for resolution of any particular report will depend on a variety of factors, such as the complexity of the investigation and the severity and extent of the alleged conduct.
+In addition, if there is a parallel criminal investigation or if the process occurs partially during school breaks, the time needed for investigation and resolution may exceed ninety (90) days.
+If the Title IX Coordinator determines that it must extend the time frame for investigation and resolution of a report, it will provide written notice to the Complainant and the Respondent of the revised time frame.

+3. Advisors.
 During any investigation into a report of Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking, the Complainant and Respondent have the right to be assisted by an advisor.
 The advisor's role can include helping the Complainant/Respondent prepare their statements (whether written or oral) and/or being a nonparticipating supporter at any meeting that may occur.
-However, the Complainant/Respondent must speak for themselves and present information on their own.
-While the party may consult with the advisor, the advisor may not present information or make statements or arguments during any meetings that may occur.
+However, the Complainant/Respondent must speak for themselves and present information or make statements or arguments during any meetings that may occur.
 Furthermore, the advisor may only be present when the person whom they are advising is also present.
 Any person who serves as an advisor should plan to make themselves available for meetings throughout the process.
 An individual may not serve as an advisor if they are a witness or otherwise have information relevant to the report.
 If either the Complainant or the Respondent intends to bring an advisor to a meeting, then, in advance of the meeting, the party must notify the Title IX Coordinator in writing of the advisor's name, occupation, relationship to the party, and relationship to the School, if any.
 A party may choose to consult with an attorney of their choice at their own expense.
-Because attorneys for the School represent the School rather than any individual, these attorneys are not available to advise the Complainant or Respondent. - 4.
-Notice of Meetings.
+Because attorneys for AIC represent AIC rather than any individual, these attorneys are not available to advise the Complainant or Respondent.

+4. Notice of Meetings.
 The Complainant and the Respondent will receive timely notice of meetings at which the Complainant, the Respondent, or both, are invited to be present.